Property value

 Improves decision quality by exposing trajectory, not just headline totals.

 Repayment structure showing principal and interest evolution.
-It helps users understand when interest dominance fades and principal reduction accelerates.
+It helps you see when interest dominance fades and principal reduction accelerates.

 Projected timeline to significant LTV thresholds.
 These milestones often influence refinance options and future product pricing.